 I won’t go into much detail here as everything you need to know on the checklist, well, nearly everything! https://www.t6harvard.com/wp-content/uploads/2018/08/EO-05-55A-1-Pilots-Operating-Instructions-1.pdf(Page 27)

 The checklist doesn’t detail human factors for the eager and excited pilot!
 Approximately 80 per cent of aeroplane accidents are due to human error (pilots, air traffic controllers, mechanics, etc.), and 20 per cent are due to machine (equipment) failures.
-It doesn’t matter if you are a complete newbie or a seasoned pilot mistakes frequently happen on the walk around, leading to a less than desirable event.
-So let’s take a look at some of the examples that I have seen or heard of over the last few years.
+It doesn’t matter if you are a complete newbie or a seasoned pilot mistakes frequently happen on the walk around, leading to a less-than-desirable event.
+So let’s look at some examples I have seen or heard of over the last few years.

 Personally, having done the walk around as per the checklist, before climbing into the cockpit, I do a complete 360* area sweep of the aircraft, and this includes a good look underneath the aeroplane and a good look around the aeroplane and a good look in front of the aeroplane for obstacles and potential hazards such as other aeroplanes, tractors, tugs tow bars soft ground spectators and the list goes on!

 Below: A Harvard takes off with the tow bar still connected.
 This isn’t an isolated incident, and I have heard of this happening before.
 Remember always do a 360* area sweep around the aircraft before climbing in.